Jump to:

 Physical examination

-A comprehensive physical examination should be done to rule out other pathology in the lumbar spine, pelvic organs, and hip.1 The physical examination begins as the patient is ambulating into the exam room and may exhibit slight forward flexion of the body away from the painful SI joint (if unilateral involvement) or with a slow, methodical pace with short strides (if bilateral involvement).16 Next is inspection which may reveal asymmetry of the bony pelvis.
-The length of each limb should also be noted and measured to discover any leg length discrepancy that may be contributing.
-Palpation of the lower back along the posterior superior iliac spine (PSIS) may reveal pain in a focal point.
+A comprehensive physical examination should be done to rule out other pathology causing low back pain.
+The physical examination begins as one analyses the patient’s gait as they ambulate into the exam room and may exhibit slight forward flexion of the body away from the painful SI joint (if unilateral involvement) or with a slow, methodical pace with short strides (if bilateral involvement).14 Afterwards, diagnosis can be made by assessing pain localization and provocative manual testing.
+Leg length should also be assessed due to the contribution of discrepancies being a cause of SI joint dysfunction.
+Of note, there is no one physical examination test that is pathognomonic for SI joint pain.

-The Fortin Finger Sign test is positive when the patient reports maximal pain elicitation upon palpation to be within 1 cm inferomedial of the PSIS.
-The sensitivity and specificity of this test is unclear.1 Testing for sensation and muscle group strength should be performed to evaluate for other pathology as these should remain relatively normal with isolated SI joint involvement.
+The Fortin Finger Sign test is positive when the patient reports maximal pain elicitation upon palpation along the inferomedial border of the PSIS.
+Testing for sensation and muscle group strength should be performed to evaluate for other pathology as these should remain relatively normal with isolated SI joint involvement.15

 Numerous stress tests to identify SI joint dysfunction are available.
-Individual sensitivity and specificity of SI joint provocative tests is relatively poor and several examination techniques should be performed in combination to increase clinical suspicion.17,18,19 When at least three of the five tests are positive, with at least one being from Thigh thrust or Compression test, the sensitivity is 85% and specificity is 76%.6
+Individual sensitivity and specificity of SI joint provocative tests are relatively poor, but when at least three or more of the tests are positive, with at least one being from the thigh thrust or compression test, the sensitivity is 94% and specificity is 78%.15

-1. Distraction test is performed by having the patient lie supine on the exam table and then having the examiner apply pressure to the anterior superior iliac spine, which in turn applies a posterolateral force to shear the SI joint and reproduce the patient’s symptoms.6
+• Distraction test is performed by having the patient lie supine on the exam table and then having the examiner apply a posteriorly directed pressure to the anterior superior iliac spine, which is positive if pain is reproduced to the affected side.15

-2. Thigh thrust test is performed by having the patient lie supine on the exam table.
+• Thigh thrust test is performed by having the patient lie supine on the exam table.
 The examiner has the patient flex the hip on the affected side to 90 degrees.
-The examiner places one hand on the unaffected ASIS and the other hand applies a downward force along the length of the femur to create a shearing force of the SI joint on the affected side.
-A positive test will reproduce the patient’s symptoms on the affected side.6
+The examiner places one hand on the fixed PSIS and the other hand applies a downward force along the axis of the femur to create a shearing force of the SI joint on the affected side.
+A positive test will reproduce the patient’s symptoms on the affected side.15

-3. Gaenslen test is performed by having the patient supine on the exam table with the affected side slightly displaced off of the table.
-The patient is then asked to flex their hip on the unaffected side while the examiner extends the affected hip while it is still off of the table.
-A gentle downward force is applied on the affected side to create a shearing mechanism of the SI joint on the affected side.
-A positive test will reproduce the patient’s pain on the affected side.6
+• Gaenslen test is performed by having the patient supine on the exam table with the affected side on the edge of the table.
+The patient is then asked to flex their hip and knee on the unaffected side while the examiner extends the affected hip while it is still off of the table.
+A downward force is applied on the affected side to create a shearing mechanism of the SI joint on the affected side.
+A positive test will reproduce the patient’s pain on the affected side.16

-4. Compression test is performed by having the patient side lying with the affected side facing upward.
-The examiner will use both hands stacked on one another, with elbows fully extended, to apply vertical pressure between the upward facing ASIS and greater trochanter.
-The test is considered positive if it reproduces the patient’s symptoms.6
+• Compression test is performed by having the patient side lying with the affected side facing upward.
+The examiner will use both hands stacked on one another, with elbows fully extended, to apply a downward pressure upon the upward facing iliac crest.
+The test is considered positive if it reproduces the patient’s symptoms.16

 Functional assessment